 Sweden’s land registry, Lantmateriet, has officially begun to implement a private blockchain network in the sale of land and property.
 In April, Ubitquity, which is the infrastructure provider for Bitcoin, helped the Brazilian government establish a public system for their land records bureaus.

 In the United States, there has been no regulatory oversight or implementation of any blockchain system.
-In 2013, the Treasury Department’s Financial Crimes Enforcement Network issued a guidance discussing the application of the Bank Secrecy Act regulations to blockchain and individuals who use those systems.
+In 2013, the Treasury Department’s Financial Crimes Enforcement Network issued guidance discussing the application of the Bank Secrecy Act regulations to blockchain and individuals who use those systems.
 The CFPB hasn’t released any statements on the use of blockchain but it has issued warnings regarding the risks.